 At least not until you learn that Germany’s major swinging community online platform –

-Joyclub – has almost 3 million registered and on average quite active members.
-We just checked, out of curiosity: the number of profiles which logged in the past 24h is exactly 643.803.
+Joyclub – has over 3 million registered (3.439.504 as we write) and on average quite active members.
+We just checked, out of curiosity: the number of profiles which logged in the past 24h is exactly 872.435.
 That’s pretty impressive.

 SDC, the world’s largest swinging community, lists 141 swinger clubs in Germany only (out of which 33 are directly endorsed by SDC).
 For comparison, SDC lists 59 swinger clubs in UK (in addition to a great number of groups which organize events) and 33 in France.
 Although there are many methodological issues with SDC and similar online repositories (of which we will spare you the details here), the numbers are somewhat indicative.